Summer Symposium

 Space is limited!
 We aim for all students to be able to present their summer research.
 If your students will present their research to an audience at a departmental or program-hosted poster session or research seminar, we ask that they do not also register for the OURI symposium.

-All presenters must be available for the duration of the symposium.
+All presenters must be available for the duration of their assigned time slot (Morning or Main).
 Presenters will be assigned to present during a one-hour session and will be assigned as a peer judge during the other session.
 Presenters must register to present a poster by submitting an abstract.
+Students will received their assigned time slot the week of the symposium.

 Register and submit your abstract here.
-The registration link will close Friday, July 25th.
+The registration link will open Wednesday, July 1st and close Friday, July 24th.

 Registration and abstract guidelines: registration will include submission of title, abstract (max of 1200 characters), presenter information, and mentor information.
 Title and abstract must be reviewed and approved by the research mentor prior to submission.
 Poster presentations are a form of publication; content should be reviewed so that unpublished results are not disseminated prematurely.
 Abstracts should not contain any special characters or formatting - any typesetting will be stripped by the submission portal.